Bautilongo/pijadmin/readme.md

 # ⛏️ Minecraft Server Dashboard

-A lightweight desktop script designed to manage, host, and monitor local Minecraft servers effortlessly.
+An in-development lightweight desktop script designed to manage, host, and monitor local Minecraft servers effortlessly.
 Built with Python, Flask, WebSockets, and a web-based dashboard interface.

 ---